 A great deal of London City Airport's justification for its expansion plan relies on its claim that new generation planes will be quieter for the overflown, as old generation planes are replaced by new generation ones over time.
 This study provides evidence that LCA claims in this area are unreliable.
-As a result we believe that the airport must provide significant new evidence-based noise data before policymakers give any consideration to expansion of flight volumes or changes of operating hours.
+As a result we believe that the airport must provide significant new measured and evidence-based noise data before policymakers give any consideration to expansion of flight volumes or changes of operating hours.
 This new evidence should cover areas across London under each of their flight paths.
-LCA currently focuses nearly all of its noise analysis on a narrowly defined 'noise contour' area close to the runway.
+LCA currently focuses nearly all of its noise analysis on a narrowly defined 'noise contour' area close to the runway and relies largely on aircraft manufacturers for its data rather than real world measurement.